 If you’re up for a good party then Méribel is definitely the resort to be in!
-One of the liveliest ski resorts in the alps, it’s a firm favourite with British skiers and boarders.
-Between it’s 20 bars and 3 night clubs, Meribel has enough après to keep you going seven days a week, all hours of the day.
+One of the liveliest ski resorts in the Alps, it’s a firm favourite with British skiers and boarders.
+Between its 20 bars and three night clubs, Meribel has enough après to keep you going seven days a week, all hours of the day.

 Where to Après in Méribel

 Start your après even before you get down the slopes at the Folie Douce.
 This Alpine institution starts to fill the valley with music from 14:00 onwards.
 With its sunny, outdoor terrace and gorgeous mountain views, this place puts on a show to remember.
 Choreographed sets from dancers and DJs, as well as copious amounts of champagne being sprayed on the crowd, keeps the atmosphere electric.
 So climb on a table, show off your finest ski boot dance moves and marvel at the view from Méribel to Mont Blanc.